quietui/quiet/docs/docs/burrow.md

 ```

 :::info
-Always use `.value` for form inputs instead of the `value` attribute.
+Always use `.value` for form controls instead of the `value` attribute.
 The attribute only sets the _initial_ value, while the property controls the _current_ value.
 :::

 ### Listening to events